sbrown94/Checkout/README.md

 ### The Client Library ###

-* The Basket and Item Models
+* The Basket and Item Models.
-* A Requests folder, containing classes for each of the functionalities of the API
+* A Requests folder, containing classes for each of the functionalities of the API.
-* The main CheckoutClientLibrary class, which has public methods for calling each of the Client Library functions
+* The main CheckoutClientLibrary class, which has public methods for calling each of the Client Library functions.

 ### Tests ###